buffstop/PepCoopMembership/docs/requirements/index.rst

 - All mandatory and voluntary shares are terminated when the resignation becomes effective (§ 8 I 3 [C3S_Statute]_).
-- The reimbursement value of signed shares depends on the decision of the board of directors before drawing the balance sheet (§ 22 III [C3S_Statute]_).
+- The reimbursement value of signed shares depends on the decision of the administrative board before drawing the balance sheet (§ 22 III [C3S_Statute]_).
 - Outstanding membership fees can be subtracted from the shares' reimbursement value.